 Total Minimum Program Hours: 60 credits

 The department offers both a thesis and a non-thesis program.
 There is no language requirement; however, a comprehensive examination is required of all students.
 The following 54-hour core curriculum is consistent with national certification standards for rehabilitation counselors and must be taken by all students (post-baccalaureate, thesis, and non-thesis).
+Students must receive a B or better in all core curriculum and elective classes.

 Core Requirements 54 hours